What is Constructive Criticism & Why is it Important?

-Be sure that your own intentions are not rooted with malicious intentions.
+Be sure that your own intentions are not rooted in malicious intentions.
 It can be easy to assert dominance and belittle team members if you do not give feedback effectively.
-By belittling an individual or team member in giving ineffective feedback, you will only cause the person receiving criticism to get defensive and build up a wall.
+By belittling an individual or team member by giving ineffective feedback, you will only cause the person receiving criticism to get defensive and build up a wall.
 Before giving feedback, you need to take a moment to understand what your purpose is.
 Feedback that results in an effective outcome should only be given if you have a sincere desire to help a team member improve their performance.

 2. Normalize Regular Check-In Sessions

 If you view the feedback process in a negative light and brush these conversations off only to occur every quarter or year, you are not dealing with feedback in an effective way.
 Providing constructive criticism on a consistent basis leads it to feel more normalized, creating a positive connotation around it.
 If feedback is provided regularly, you can ensure that issues are corrected in real-time, rather than piling on feedback to a quarterly meeting that may relate to something you produced months ago.
 By normalizing this process, you also strengthen and improve communication skills within your team.